Latest Educational Updates

 Similarly, the Ghana Medical and Dental Council highlights a concerning trend, with over 150 doctors leaving the country monthly, along with 3,000 nurses.
 The primary driver behind this migration is inadequate remuneration for workers in the sector.

 In response, Labour unions are steadfast in their pursuit of fair compensation for public sector employees, aiming to curb, if not eliminate, the brain drain.
-Reports indicate that retired doctors and nurses often find themselves in precarious situations, facing health issues exacerbated by the nature of their profession and relying on meager earnings for treatment.
+Reports indicate that retired doctors and nurses often find themselves in precarious situations, facing health issues exacerbated by the nature of their profession and relying on meagre earnings for treatment.

 Their demands include retirement on their salaries and free healthcare for healthcare professionals.